 DPA and GDPR compliance

-Getting compliant involves more than making sure your information systems can cope.
+Getting (and staying) compliant involves more than making sure your information systems can cope.
 You need to think about business processes, policies and procedures, roles, responsibilities and training.
 Putting the necessary systems and structures in place takes time and expertise.

 We interview a selection of staff, and trustees and volunteers if appropriate, to access the extent to which policies are understood and being adhered to, and the effectiveness of other controls.
 In this stage, we also carry out testing of the IT-specific controls.